monacook/Covid.Tracker/README.md

 Hello!
 Meet your new Covid.Tracker!
 A recently updated, convenient and simple covid tracker to track cases to show the latest updates of our nation and international cases.
 Shows recent cases, tested, total cases, deaths, and ect.
-Built: React, axios, and yarn
+Built: React, Javscript, Axios, and Yarn
 API: Rapid API covid tracker data